doscsy12/GA_projects/project_2/README.md

 <br>
 - **What improvements will NOT add value to a house?**
 <br> The size of a porch has little effect.
 Not everyone likes to sit on the porch.
 While a porch can be used in good weather, one can stay indoors all day.
-Having a swimming pool or pool area haa no effect.
+<br> Having a swimming pool or pool area haa no effect.
 This is not surprising since it is expensive and a hassle to maintain.